danvalle/search-engine-ir2017/README.md

 # ir2017

 This repository was created to contain all steps of the search engine.
-The one created here is the indexer.
-For more information about the code, it can be found on **indexer/src/main/java**.
+For more information about the code, it can be found on **indexer/src/main/java** or **searcher/src/main/java**.

 Java and Gradle are required.
 Follow the commands to index the pages and search for websites: